tenfensw/rovervoice/README.md

 RoverVoice also seems to be the only TTS (as of March 2020) to be licensed under 0BSD License.

+But I made it for research purposes only, so don't expect it to be as advanced as espeak or Apple's VoiceOver.

 ### Pros

 * Portable (written in C99, officially supports Windows, Mac, Linux and FreeBSD, other platforms with ``libcanberra`` or with Win32-like API might be supported too, but are untested)